Autism Services Center

 Interview Preparation using Big Interview

-• Each week students meet to work on their interview skills and prepare their resumes and other written products for connecting with potential employers.
-Each session includes instruction, develop of interview responses or written products, practice, and feedback.
+- Each week, students meet to work on their interview skills and prepare their resumes and other written products for connecting with potential employers.
+Each session includes instruction, development of interview responses or written products, practice, and feedback.

-Contact Dr. Kourtney Bakalyar if you have ideas for workshops or informational sessions.
+Contact Dr. Kourtney Bakalyar if you have ideas for workshops.

 Workforce Recruitment Program